calhighrobotics/high_stakes_x/README.md

 This is the PROS version of the robot, rewritten from the VexCode version.
 This was done so that we could support a greater feature set and support external libraries.

 The PROS version will be first rewritten from the VEXCode version and then it will have features added onto it.
+It is not expected to become production ready as soon as it is complete.

 To see the vexcode version, go [here](https://github.com/calhighrobotics/Over-Under-2023-24-teamB)